 Location.
-36° 35.1′ N, 93° 50.34′ W. Marker is near Hilltop, Missouri, in Barry County.
+36° 35.1′ N, 93° 50.34′ W. Marker is near Hilltop, Missouri, in Barry County .
 Marker is on "No Name" 0.2 miles south of State Highway 112, on the left when traveling south.
-Touch for map.
 Once you enter Roaring River State Park on SH 112, coming from the North & West, the crossroad you come to will go to the North towards the Fish Hatchery.
 A very, very short distance thereafter, towards the bottom of the hill, there is a park road going towards the South, into the campgrounds.
 This is the one to take.
 You'll first see the swimming pool on the left; shortly thereafter, you'll see the white school building.
 The marker is on the Northwest side of the school.
+Touch for map.
 Marker is in this post office area: Cassville MO 65625, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
 Veterans Memorial (approx. 6.2 miles away); Butterfield Overland Mail in Missouri - 1858-1861 (approx. 6.7 miles away); Secession Convention in Cassville (approx. 6.7 miles away); Potts' Hill (approx. 11.9 miles away in Arkansas); The Railroad Depot (approx. 13.2 miles away in Arkansas); Steam Locomotive (approx. 13.2 miles away in Arkansas); Grotto Spring (approx. 13.3 miles away in Arkansas); The Butterfield Overland Mail Route (approx. 13.3 miles away in Arkansas).